FixedDev/command-flow/docs/imperatively/intro.md

 | [Command with single Argument](../imperatively/argument.md)                | [Command with single Argument](../annotated/argument.md)                |
 | [Command with multiple Arguments](../imperatively/multiple-arguments.md)   | [Command with multiple Arguments](../annotated/multiple-arguments.md)   |
 | [Command with optional Arguments](../imperatively/optional-arguments.md)   | [Command with optional Arguments](../annotated/optional-arguments.md)   |

-### Elements of the Annotated Command API

-The annotated command API is composed of:
-- The `@Command` annotation and others.
-- The `AnnotatedCommandTreeBuilder` interface